TomHolidayUK/AdventOfCode-2024/README.md

 Day 1 - 9 were fairly self explanatory and you could just use basic logic to solve.
 After this point for most days I had to research what algorithm or method had to be applied before applying myself
 Day 10 - DFS
-Day 11 - DFS with memoisation (dynamic programming)
+Day 11 - DFS with memoisation (dynamic programming) Day 12 - bit of DFS again (well connect the components algorithm to be more precise)